donjude/azureml-engineer-capstone/README.md

 ## Model Deployment

-The best model `VotingEnsemble` which was an AutoML model was deployed in this project, since it produced the best accuracy of 90.3% as compared to the hyperdrive run.
+The best model `VotingEnsemble` which was an AutoML model was deployed in this project, since it produced the best accuracy of `0.8763` as compared to the hyperdrive run with an accuracy of `0.8133`.
 Below is how the model was deployed:

 1. The best model `model.pkl` file from the `Auto ML` run was first retrieved together with its conda environment script `conda_env.yml` and scoring script `score.py`.
 1. The model was then registered as a model in the Azure ML workspace.